PRIDE OF THE SOUTH

 Tell us a little about what you do

-We attend many events in the South to promote our organisation and to have great conversations with the Southern Community.
+We attend many events in the South to promote our organisation and to have great discussions with the Southern community.

 We have been working hard for 11 years now and have built many strong relationships.

-We have events for the special days for the LGBTIQA+ communities and also organise a LGBTIQA+ DV Awareness training once a year at the SAFE Centre at Christies Beach.
+We celebrate the important days in the year and also organise a LGBTIQA+ DV Awareness Training once a year collaborating with the Catalsyt Foundation.

 What impact or achievement are you most proud of this year?

-We have won a Pride Gala Award in 2024 Community Group of the Year and were finalists in 2025.
+We have won the Pride Gala Award for Community Group of the Year 2024 and was nominated for Community Event of the Year 2024.

 Why does your work matter to the community?